 In most cases, we pay for prescriptions only when filled at any of our network pharmacies.
-A network pharmacy is a pharmacy that agrees to fill prescriptions for our plan members.
+A network pharmacy is a drug store that agrees to fill prescriptions for our plan members.
 You may use any of our network pharmacies.